The aim of this series is to publish original, high-quality work by both new and established scholars on all aspects of South Asia.

 This book argues that larger flaws in the global supply chain must first be addressed to change the way business is conducted to prevent factory owners from taking deadly risks to meet clients’ demands in the garment industry in Bangladesh.
 Using the 2013 Rana-Plaza disaster as a departure point,...

-Set in the context of the processes and practices of human reproduction and reproductive health in Northern India, the book examines the institutional exercise of power by the state, caste and kin groups.
-Drawing on ethnographic research over the past 18 years amongst poor Hindu and Muslim...
+Set in the context of the processes and practices of human reproduction and reproductive health in Northern India, this book examines the institutional exercise of power by the state, caste and kin groups.
+Drawing on ethnographic research over the past eighteen years among poor Hindu and...

 March 05, 2019